joshgoebel/dwell/README.markdown

-DWELL - Capistrano recipe to setup a production Rails environment on Ubuntu.
+DWELL - a cap recipe to setup a full Rails stack on Ubuntu
 ============================================================================